Generations: Using Older Hardware In A 2016 World

 Keeping The Operating System Updated

 One of the main reasons why consumers may wish to upgrade their device is to keep their operating system up to date.
-There are two main reasons for this: one is to benefit from any new features that arrive later versions and the second is to benefit from important security fixes.
+There are two main reasons for this: one is to benefit from any new features that arrive in later versions and the second is to benefit from important security fixes.

 The two dominant smartphone operating system platforms, Apple's iOS and Google's Android, have annual major releases.
 Because these mobile operating systems are still being advanced at a rapid rate, we haven't reached the point where a given version of an operating system will be with us for a few years as we've seen with Windows.
 Because software engineers are adding more and more features to the operating system, this means that major updates may simply not be compatible on older hardware.
+We saw this with the release of Android Nougat, which was not compatible with the older Qualcomm Snapdragon 800 and Snapdragon 801 chipsets, which power devices such as the HTC One (M8).

 Applications in 2016 are larger and more sophisticated than ever before.
 In 2015, Google increased the maximum application size on the Google Play Store, which means today's applications can do more but may also have higher requirements of the host device.
 This is more of an issue on devices with many, many applications installed but it can impact on all devices.
 More often than not, the reason for an older device being unable to run a newer application is because the updated version of the application requires a later version of the installed operating system.